-The Group Accounting and Reporting function co-ordinates the business units and functions in setting up adequate control activities in financial reporting in co-operation with the business controllers in the business units.
-It also provides special reports required by management and regulatory authorities and co-ordinates process level internal control implementation and follow-up in Group reporting process.
+The Group Accounting and Reporting function co-ordinates the business units and functions in establishing adequate control activities in financial reporting in co-operation with the local finance representatives.
+It also provides management and regulatory authorities reporting and co-ordinates process level internal control implementation and follow-up in Group reporting process.
 The Group Accounting and Reporting function is also responsible of the interpretation and application of accounting standards in the Group.